2023 Israeli judicial reform: National

 The government's proposed reforms have sparked intense controversy in Israel.
 Opposition leaders, activists, retired senior public servants, retired officials of the security services, executives of Israel's banks and financial institutions, leading business figures, economists and jurists have harshly criticized the proposed changes, arguing they will undermine judicial independence and effectively grant the government unchecked power.

 The proposed reforms have led to large-scale protests, with opposition parties cooperating with grassroots activists to coordinate marches, strikes and demonstrations.
 The protesters include reservists in Israel's security services, with some stating that they will not report for reserve duty while the proposed changes to the judicial system are being progressed through legislation.
 They also include members of Israel's financial and tech sectors.

 The reforms have received support from some academics, with 120 professors and retired politicians expressing their support.
 It has also received support from religious Zionist rabbis and members of the political right, who have staged counter-protests in response to opposition demonstrations.

 International

 International legal figures, economists and politicians have expressed concern over the reforms, as have Jewish organizations internationally, including in the United Kingdom, the United States and Australia.
 US President Joe Biden and German Foreign Minister Annalena Baerbock have stated their concern regarding the reforms.
 Some jurists have expressed support for the reforms.

+A 2023 survey produced by Plus61J Media, analysed by Professor Andrew Markus at Melbourne's Monash University and published in The Jewish Independent publication found that 74% of Australian Jews disagreed that the reforms would be good for Israel (with 14% tending to disagree and 60% strongly disagreeing), while only 14% agreed that they were good (8% tending to agree and 6% strongly agreeing).
+76% reported having followed the issue closely (35% "a lot" and 41% "quite a lot"), while 22% reported having done so "a little" and just 2% "not at all".